-Cyber Crime Scene Analysis: seizure electronic evidence -importance of understanding investigation.
-Discuss the various court orders etc.- Methods to search and Retrieved and Unretrieved communications - Discuss the what court documents would be required for a criminal
+Cyber Crime Scene Analysis: Discuss the various court orders etc.- Methods to search and seizure electronic evidence -Retrieved and Un-retrieved communications - Discuss theimportance of understandingwhat court documents would be required for a criminalinvestigation.

 Evidence Management & Presentation: Create and manage shared folders using operating system - Importance of the forensic mindset - Define the workload of law enforcement - Explain what the normal case would look like - Define who should be notified of a crime - Parts of gathering evidence - Define and apply probable cause.